Rwri843/Java-Framework-Web-Application/README1.md

 -Display error messages when adding and updating parts if the inventory is greater than the maximum.

-Inventory check for Min and Max added to AddOutsourcePartController:
+Inventory check for Min and Max added to AddOutsourcePartController, Line 52-62.
 ```
 // Check if inventory is below minimum
 if (part.getInv() < part.getMinInv()) {